JJGGtan/Embedded_system_workshop/README.md

 ---
 ## ***Brainstorming exercise***

-By working in group, discuss with your group members to idealize a project from what we have learned in the workshop.
-Visualize it in a report or presentation format while the following keys must be mentioned.
+Discuss with your group members to idealize a project from what we have learned in the workshop by working in a group.
+Visualize the idea by recording a 3-to-5-minute-long presentation video, upload the video on your youtube channel, and send the URL to the provided line chat group to exchange the idea with other groups.
+The following key points are recommended to be mentioned.
 1. What is the project about?
-2. Why the project should be initialized?
+2. Why should the project be initialized?
 What is the problem this project is solving?
 3. How does the project work?
 4. [Optional] Idea validation results / drawing prototype
 5. [Optional] How is this work challenging?